platformatic/platformatic/docs/composer/configuration.md

 ## Configuration Files

-Platformatic Composer will automatically detect and load configuration files found in the current working directory.
-The supported file names include:
+Platformatic will automatically detect and load configuration files found in the current working directory with the file names listed [here](../file-formats.md#configuration-files).

-- `platformatic.json`
-- `platformatic.json5`
-- `platformatic.yml` or `platformatic.yaml`
-- `platformatic.tml` or `platformatic.toml`

 To specify a configuration file manually, use the [`--config` option](../cli.md#composer) with any `platformatic composer` CLI command.

 ## Supported File Formats

-For detailed information on supported file formats and extensions, visit our [Supported File Formats and Extensions](../file-formats.md) page
+For detailed information on supported file formats and extensions, visit our [Supported File Formats and Extensions](../file-formats.md#supported-file-formats) page

 ## Configuration Settings